squirrelnest/talking-dead/README.md

 Build
   - might need to eject CRA (create-react-app) if we need custom build configuration
+  - API endpoints should be moved to a config file as it's likely the hostname differs based on environment

 Backend
   - should filter out broken image URLS before sending data out to frontend